jmcerrejon/PiKISS/README.md

-# PiKISS for Raspberry Pi: A bunch of scripts with menu to make your life easier.
+# PiKISS For Raspberry Pi: A Bunch Of Scripts With Menu To Make Your Life Easier

 ![PiKISS Logo](logo_pikiss_header.png)